In this week’s podcast episode, I talk to you about organizational energy.

-In podcast episode 134, I explain how I believe we have 3 New Year’s Eve type energies during the year.
-One at the new year itself, then in April/May, and then again at the end-July/early-August.
+In podcast episode 134, “How I Divide My Year Into Thirds,” I explain how I believe we have 3 New Year’s Eve-type energies during the year.
+One at the new year itself, then in April/May, and then again at the end-July/early August.
 We get the feeling that we can do and accomplish anything as we start each new season.

 In January, people start the year with an organizing energy.
 They want to get organized and start the year strong.
 But if they have not decluttered first, they end up feeling frustrated and can hit a roadblock quite early in January.

-In the 100 Day Home Organization Program, the most successful people focus on decluttering first.
-In fact, they spend the first 100 days decluttering only and not organizing.
+In The Productive Home Solution, the most successful people focus on decluttering first.
+They spend the first 100 days decluttering only and not organizing.

 In the US, our organizing energy at New Year’s can last for a long time.
 This is because it’s winter, we’re in the house a lot, and there are not too many other things competing for our energy.